Graphlet-AI/iecompare/README.md

 ## Running the Code with Jupyter on Docker

+There is a docker image available at [https://hub.docker.com/r/rjurney/iecompare](https://hub.docker.com/r/rjurney/iecompare) that has all the software you need to run the code in this repository.

-You can run Jupyter in Docker with the following command:
+The image runs Jupyter sp you can run the notebooks for this project with the following command:

 ```bash
 docker compose up -d